AHFotis/AHFPortfolio/README.md

 ## Description

 A React portfolio for Anna Hickey Fotis.
 Includes resume and portfolio.
+Template free for others to use and adapt.

 ![Portfolio](public/images/app-shot.png)

-## Technologies
-Technologies used: CSS, JavaScript, React, React-DOM, React-Scripts.

 ## Installation